Kitanga/project-dynamo/Design.md

 - [ ] When a hit enemy's health drops below 50% then it switches to being in a damaged state.
     - [ ] Smoke should start coming out.
     - [ ] Whenever the health drops below 40%/30%/20%/10% a new smoke blume is created where the crippling bullet hit (this could look messy)
+- [ ] I like my controller/keyboard with all the buttons intact and working for as long as is possible.
+1 issue with this genre is people hold the shoot button the whole time.
+What I'm going to do instead is add a meter that fills up as your gun fires

 ### <a name='Playerhitbox'></a>Player hit box

-- [ ] The player's hit box will be smaller than the other planes whole have full body (normal) hit boxes.
+- [x] The player's hit box will be smaller than the other planes who have full body (normal) hit boxes.
 The player will only have a hit box around it's cockpit.
-- [ ] This should give the player more breathing room.
+- [x] This should give the player more breathing room.

 ### <a name='Playerstats'></a>Player stats

-- [ ] Hitpoints: you have 1
+- [x] Hitpoints: you have 1
 - [ ] Lives: you have 9 (This is to show the player that this will not be easy)
 - [ ] Fuel: Starts out at 100 drops as time goes by.
+- [ ] Overheat meter: starts at 0, maxes out at 100%.
+Increases the longer you hold the trigger. amountIncrease < amountDecrease.

 ## <a name='Techstack'></a>Tech stack